Air Tool Pressure + 5 Reasons To Use The Right PSI For Air Tools

 Bearing failure: Besides blown seals and anvil breakage, using too much pressure is one of the most direct causes of bearing failure.
 If you’ve worked with air tools for a while, you know bearing failure is expensive, and you probably also know that if the bearings go, you already have many more damaged parts to repair.

 Motor breakdowns: As little as 20 psi of excessive pressure in a motor system can half the life of an air tool.
 Most tools are rated at 90 or 100 psi, so using 120 psi regularly ensures you will replace expensive air tools in half the time you should have to.

 In many cases, a broken tool doesn’t happen in an instant.
 Instead, tools wear down over time until they reach a point of failure.
 The more a tool is worn down, the less efficient seals and other components become, even if it’s still working.
 This results in leaked air, which means the tool needs even more air to run than it usually would.

 Using the right pressure for your tools reduces wear and improves tool efficiency.
 If you care about getting the best performance from your tools, stop using too much pressure.

 Tools that break or fail and can’t be repaired will need to be replaced, and we don’t need to tell you that new tool costs add up quickly!
 It’s an unnecessary expense that could have been reinvested elsewhere.

 Consider this: when you buy an air tool from a manufacturer or dealer, they give you a price, and you either agree to pay the price or negotiate a discount.
 You never ask them to take more money from you.
-Yet, if you don’t take proper care of your air tools, you might as well do exactly that.
+Yet, if you don’t properly care for your air tools, you might as well do that.

 Treat your tools with respect and save your money for better purchases.